Phthalaldehyde: Synthesis and reactions

 The compound was first described in 1887 when it was prepared from α,α,α’,α’-tetrachloro-o-xylene.
 A more modern synthesis is similar: the hydrolysis of the related tetrabromo-o-xylene using potassium oxalate, followed by purification by steam distillation.

 The reactivity of OPA is complicated by the fact that in water it forms both a mono- and dihydrate, C_{6}H_{4}(CHO)(CH(OH)_{2}) and C_{6}H_{4}(CH(OH))_{2}O, respectively.
 Its reactions with nucleophiles often involves the reaction of both carbonyl groups.

 Biochemistry

 OPA is used in a very sensitive fluorogenic reagent for assaying amines or sulfhydryls in solution, notably contained in proteins, peptides, and amino acids, by capillary electrophoresis and chromatography.
 OPA reacts specifically with primary amines above their isoelectric point Pi in presence of thiols.
-OPA reacts also with thiols in presence of an amine such as n-propylamine or 2-aminoethanol.
-The method is spectrometric (fluorescent emission at 436-475 nm (max 455 nm) with excitation at 330-390 nm (max.
+The reaction produces isoindoles, which fluoresce. is the basis of an analytical method involving spectrometric (fluorescent emission at 436-475 nm (max 455 nm) with excitation at 330-390 nm (max.
 340 nm)).